RamenVentures/Operating-Manual/README.md

 1. Your deck (if you have one)
 2. A link to your MVP

-If we’re interested, we’ll ask for a meeting.
-If not, we'll tell you exactly why.

 ### Meeting
-The next step is to meet your founding team, preferably face-to-face.
-Our goal is to walk away deeply understanding your market and your team.
+Our next step is to meet your founding team, preferably face-to-face.

+**Our Goal**
+To develop a deep understanding your market, problem, and team.

 **We Ask**
 1. What are you working on?